silbermoewe/posts-2014/corinth.md

 ---en---

-On our way from Athens to Patras, where we will take the ferry to Italy, we decide to make a short stop at Corinth, to admire this artificial canal and its breathtaking way.
+On our way from Athens to Patras, where we will take the ferry to Italy, we decide to make a short stop at Corinth, to admire this artificial canal and its breathtaking view.

 ![](IMG_8062)
 ![](IMG_8071)